🛡️ Vue.js and the Cyber Resilience Act: How Developers Can Avoid Mistakes

 Bottom line

-CRA isn’t just red tape — it’s a chance to tidy up.
+CRA isn’t just red tape - it’s an opportunity to strengthen security and maintenance practices before they become a problem.

-For Vue developers in an outstaff company, being “future proof” means:
+For Vue developers working in outstaff and service companies, being future-proof means:

-• documenting processes so clients can prove compliance.
+• documenting security and maintenance processes so clients can clearly demonstrate compliance when needed.

 How to pitch this to a client: